ajulik1997/i14_laser/README.md

 ### Camera

-The camera used in this project is the [Alled Vison Manta](https://www.alliedvision.com/fileadmin/content/documents/products/cameras/Manta/techman/Manta_TechMan.pdf
+The camera used in this project is the [Allied Vision Manta](https://www.alliedvision.com/fileadmin/content/documents/products/cameras/Manta/techman/Manta_TechMan.pdf
 ).
 It uses the Hirose HR10-10R-12PA(73) connector, for which we used the Hirose HR10A-10P-12S breakout cable.
 The pin numbering for the Hirose cable can be seen below:

 ![Hirose](resources/images/readme/hirose.PNG)